Russian rescue ship Kommuna

-Kommuna is a submarine rescue ship in service with the Russian Navy's Black Sea Fleet and the world's oldest active duty naval vessel.
+Kommuna is a submarine rescue ship in service with the Russian Navy's Black Sea Fleet and the world's oldest active duty naval vessel (apart from ceremonial or museum ships).

 A catamaran, she was laid down at the Putilov Factory (now Kirov Factory) in St. Petersburg in November 1912 as Volkhov.
 The ship was launched the following year, and commissioned on 14 July 1915.
 She was renamed Kommuna on 31 December 1922.
 Prior to 1974, the ship focused on salvage and submarine tending and had no submarine rescue capabilities.

 Kommuna served in the Russian Imperial, Soviet, and Russian Federation navies through the Russian Revolution, two World Wars, the Cold War, and the Russian invasion of Ukraine.

 History

 The ship was the first Russian twin-hulled vessel, and was developed by order of the Naval General Staff.
 The German ship SMS Vulkan (1907) was used as the model.

 Imperial Russian Navy

 The contract to build the ship was won by the Putilov company, who received Order No. 3559 from the General Directorate of Shipbuilding on 30 December 1911, and the contract for construction was signed on 5 May 1912.
 The ship was laid down in the Putilov works on 12 November 1912 under the supervision of naval architect N.V.
 Lesnikov.
 On 17 November 1913 the ship was launched under the name Volkhov, and was commissioned into the Baltic Fleet of the Imperial Russian Navy on 15 July 1915.